* Images shown are of mature plants

 Merging incredible flavor with easy-to-grow vibes, the Condo Mango Tree is well-suited for beauty and bold taste in any recipe.
 Good looks with amazing fruit?
 Check.

-In fact, this fresh cultivar was specifically bred to be more pest and disease resistant–and it lives up to the hype by repelling these threats while producing tons of robust mangoes.
+In fact, the 'Mallika' and 'Carrie' varieties were specifically bred to be more pest and disease resistant–and it lives up to the hype by repelling these threats while producing tons of robust mangoes.
 When you receive your mango you will get one of these two delicious container-sized mango trees!

 Mangoes with a sweet flavor that boast hints of apricot, peach notes and a rich citrus tang, plus creamy flesh filled with tons of tropical juice.
 Basically, it’s love at first bite.